-THOUSAND OAKS, Calif., Nov.
-30, 2020 /PRNewswire/ -- Amgen (NASDAQ:AMGN) today announced several upcoming data presentations from its oncology and hematology pipeline and marketed product portfolio at the 62nd American Society of Hematology (ASH) Annual Meeting & Exposition, Dec.
-5-8, 2020.
+THOUSAND OAKS, Calif., Dec.
+6, 2021 /PRNewswire/ -- Amgen (NASDAQ: AMGN) today announced new data from its hematology pipeline and marketed portfolio to be presented at the 63rd American Society of Hematology (ASH) Annual Meeting & Exposition in Atlanta, Georgia, and virtually, from Dec.
+11-14, 2021.